happy12/ArduinoSim_Autopilot/README.md

   Encoders typically performs these actions:
   - HDG/TRK: adjust change the heading bug.
 Pressing the knob synchronize the bug to the current heading
   - ALT SEL: adjust the altitude bug.
 Pressing the knob synchronize the bug to the current altitude
-  - Wheel: adjust the vertical speed when in VS mode, or the indicated airspeed with in IAS mode
+  - Wheel: adjust the vertical speed when in VS mode, or the indicated airspeed when in IAS mode

 ![Sample Image 1](https://github.com/happy12/Sim_Autopilot/blob/main/images/CAD_assembly_front.png)